microsoft/GLIP/README.md

 2. **zero-shot evaluating** GLIP on standard benchmarks (COCO, LVIS, Flickr30K) and custom COCO-formated datasets;
 3. **fine-tuning** GLIP on standard benchmarks (COCO) and custom COCO-formated datasets;
 4. **a Colab demo**.
+5. Toolkits for **the Object Detection in the Wild Benchmark (ODinW)** with 35 downstream detection tasks.

 Please see respective sections for instructions.

 ## Demo
 Please see a Colab demo at [link](https://colab.research.google.com/drive/12x7v-_miN7-SRiziK3Cx4ffJzstBJNqb?usp=sharing)!

+## The Object Detection in the Wild Benchmark
+ODinW was first proposed in GLIP and refined and formalized in [ELEVATER](https://arxiv.org/pdf/2204.08790.pdf).
+GLIP used 13 downstream tasks while the full ODinW has 35 downstream tasks.
+It will be hosted as a challenge at [the CV in the Wild Workshop @ ECCV 2022](https://computer-vision-in-the-wild.github.io).
+We hope our code encourage the community to participate in this challenge!

+ Please see [odinw/README.md](odinw/README.md) for instructions.

 ## Installation and Setup